adirhno/paradise-vacations/README.md

 # Vacations App

-- admins can add, edit, and remove vacations.
+- Admins can add, edit, and remove vacations.
-- users can see and follow the favorite vacations.
+- Users can see and follow their favorite vacations.
+- No purchase option, only display.

 ## Built with: